 The Xianbei were pastoral nomads and excellent cattle breers.
 They were famous for their horses, sheep, and especially for the horns of the Saiga antelope (jiaoduannniu 角端牛) whose horn delivered a superb material for bows.
 Another business of the Xianbei was hunting, and they traded with sable and otter furs.
 The people of the Xianbei was organised in smaller tribes led by chieftains, who in turn obeyed to higher chieftains that commanded larger social structures.
 The penal law of the Xianbei was very harsh, but criminals could buy themselves free with a certain number of cattle.
 Each year the whole federation of the Xianbei assembled in a grand conference at the banks of River Raole (the modern Siramuren River), where marriages were concluded and ceremonial banquets held.
 In recent decades several Xianbei graveyards have been unearthed in Inner Mongolia, for instance, in Chenbarhu Banner 陳巴爾虎旗 in Hulunbuir 呼倫貝爾盟.
 In this place it can be seen that male persons were often accompanied in death by horses and their kinsmen.
 Among the objects found in the earliest tombs some vessels were made of bone, and others of clay and bronze.
 The shape of many objects resembles that of Chinese objects, so that it can be assumed that they were obtained by trade with Chinese communities.
 Yet some of the bronze tools also show the influence of Xiongnu patterns and designs.

 During the Former Han period 前漢 (206 BCE-8 CE) China was not very aware of the Xianbei, but at the beginning of the Later Han period 後漢 (25-220 CE), in 41 CE, and then again in 45 CE, the Xianbei and Wuhuan aligned with the Xiongnu and attacked border regions of the Han empire.
 While the Xiongnu plundered Shanggu and Zhongshan, the Xianbei robbed the border cities in Liaodong.
-The governor (taishou 太守) of Liaodong, Ji Tong 祭彤, thereupon decided to allow the Xianbei to trade in certain border towns.
+The governor (taishou 太守) of the commandery of Liaodong, Ji Tong 祭彤, thereupon decided to allow the Xianbei to trade in certain border towns.
 The Southern Xiongnu 南匈奴 finally declared their vassalship to the Han empire, and the Xianbei also began to deliver tributes to the Han court.
 In 49 CE the Xianbei chieftain Pianhe 偏何 payed a visito to governor Ji Tong who ordered the Xianbei to attack the Xiongnu tribe of the Left Yiyuzi 左伊育訾.
 From then on the Xiongnu and the Xianbei constantly engaged in feuds.
 Pianhe's troops also attacked the Wuhuan and defeated the tribe of the Chishan Wuhuan 赤山烏桓.
 From this time on the Xianbei were vassals of the Han, with the duty to appease the northern steppe zone.
 In 85 CE, for instance, the Xianbei concluded an alliance with the Southern Xiongnu, the Turkish Dingling 丁零 and several city states of the Tarim Basin in a joint attack on the Northern Xiongnu 北匈奴.
 Two years later they invaded the eastern parts of the Northern Xiongnu territory and killed their khan.
 The Northern Xiongnu were so forced to migrate farther to the west, into the territory of the Indo-European Wusun 烏孫.
 The Xianbei took over the territorial vaccum and became masters of the Mongolian steppe at the end of the 1st century CE.
 Many Xiongnu that had not joined the westward migration became part of the Xianbei federation.

 At the beginning of the 2nd century the Xianbei moved farther to the south to be closer to the border markets.
 It is even said that they had been invited to do so by Empress Dowager Deng 鄧太后.
 They migrated into territory formerly inhabited by the Wuhuan.
 These migrations caused an explosive ferment, and the Han court allied with the Southern Xiongnu and the Wuhuan to repel the Xianbei.
 In the mid-2nd century CE the Xianbei elected Tanshihuai as their khan 檀石槐.
 He set up his seat at Mt.
 Mihan in the north of the modern province of Shanxi and began to threaten all his neighbours: The Dingling in the north, the Han border regions in the south, the Wusun in the west, and the state of Fuyu 夫余 in the east.
 In 186 CE he began a large-scale attack on Han territory with the support of the Southern Xiongnu, the Wuhuan, Qiang 羌 and Di 氐.
 Emperor Huan 漢桓帝 (r.
 146－167) forced the Southern Xiongnu and the Wuhuan into submission, but unable to defeat the Xianbei, he offered Tanshihuai the title of prince (wang 王) and a Han princess in order to conclude a "marriage for peace" (heqin 和親), yet the marriage was not concluded.
 During the reign of Emperor Ling 漢靈帝 (r.
 167-189) the Xianbei many times raided the northern border regions of the Han empire and were never defeated by the punitive expeditions sent out to end the raids.
 Tanshihuai was succeeded by his son Helian 和連 who was rather a weak leader and unable to prevent the disintegration of the Xianbei federation.
 The southernmost tribes of the Xianbei were three, namely the group of Budugen 步度根 (Inner Mongolia), the group of Kebineng 軻比能 (northern Shanxi), and the smaller tribes of the Suli 素利 and Mijia 彌加 (Liaodong).
 During the late 2nd century Kebineng was the most powerful chieftain of the Xianbei.
 A lot of Chinese fled to his territory in order to escape economical and social problems.
 From these refugees the Xianbei learned Chinese and how to make modern weaponry.
 In 220 the Kebnineng sent horse tributes to the Han court and was rewarded with the title of Prince Fuyi 附義王 "the Attached-Righteous" by Cao Pi (Emperor Wen of the Wei 魏文帝, r.
 220-226) who shortly after ended the Han and founded the Wei dynasty 曹魏 (220-265).